-The Hub is one of the top five most highly rated student services at Aston University.
-You are welcome to contact the Hub for immediate access to information, advice and support on a wide range of subjects and/or because you need to speak to someone from one of our related support departments.
+The Hub is one of the top three most highly rated student services at Aston University.
+You are welcome to contact the Hub for information, advice and support on a wide range of subjects and/or because you need to speak to someone from one of our related support departments.

-Support departments accessed through the Hub Advice Zone include:
+Support departments accessed through the Hub Advice Zone reception desk include:

 - International Student Advisers for immigration advice.

-- Student Advisers (for advice about academic issues, academic finance, income tax and council tax, housing and money advice).
+- Student Advisers (for advice about academic issues, academic finance, income tax, council tax, housing and money advice).